 The brand administers a lifetime repair guarantee through its REBUILD+ service.
 For a reasonable cost, they reshape and resole sneakers.
 Unfortunately, the service is only available for selected products, so check before you purchase.

-GORAL also sells insoles and waxed cotton laces separately.
+GORAL also sells insoles and replacements for when the waxed cotton laces wear out.
 They manufacture locally sourcing materials from Spain, Portugal, and Italy.

 This Brazilian brand makes shoes for people who don't believe in wearing shoes with animal skin.
 They use faux leather substitutes, including a fake leather sole for all their shoes.